Medical Negligence Cases

 Following the settlement of her case, our client commented:

 “I am very satisfied with the services provided by Osbornes Law.
 Throughout the duration of my case (over 3 years) they were extremely responsive and kept me up to date with all the developments and provided explanations.
-When the Defendant came back with an offer they worked very hard to increase it.
+When the Defendant returned with an offer, they worked hard to increase it.
 I am a very satisfied customer of Osbornes Law”

 Email us Send us an email and we’ll get back to you